Ten Days in a Mad-House: Film adaptation

 A low-budget independent film version of 10 Days in a Madhouse, starring Caroline Barry as Bly, Christopher Lambert, Kelly Le Brock and Julia Chantrey, was released in 2015 from Pendragon Pictures.

 On January 19, 2019, Lifetime debuted a movie called Escaping the Madhouse: The Nellie Bly Story which stars Christina Ricci as Nellie Bly, Judith Light as Matron Grady, and Josh Bowman as Dr. Josiah.

 Television adaptation

-American Horror Story: Asylum was vaguely based on 10 Days in a Mad-House.
-Investigative journalist Lana Winters enters Briarcliff Asylum on false pretenses with the intent of exposing patient abuses, only to be discovered and committed for being a lesbian.
+American Horror Story: Asylum drew inspiration from 10 Days in a Mad-House.
+Investigative journalist Lana Winters (Sarah Paulson) enters Briarcliff Asylum on false pretenses with the intent of exposing patient abuses, only to be discovered and committed for being a lesbian.

 In September 2017, a TV series was announced based on 10 Days in a Mad-House, written by Sarah Thorp, starring Kate Mara as Bly, executive produced by Mara, Thorp, and Carolyn Newman for Entertainment One, Danjaq and The Frederick Zollo Company.